 The teaching team has well established links with schools, social care settings and healthcare providers, which provide ideal locations for dissertation research.
-You may also have opportunities to assist with ongoing research or clinical work in the field, as well as working in the University’s Psychology and Well-Being Clinic (PAWB Wales), which provides early intervention therapy to children with autism.
+You may also have opportunities to assist with ongoing research or clinical work in the field, as well as working in the University’s Psychology and Well-Being Clinic, which provides early intervention therapy to children with autism.

 Assessments include examinations, practical assignments, and essays.
 You will also complete a dissertation, which allows you to analyse behaviour systematically and evaluate the success of treatment under the close supervision of a Board Certified Behaviour Analyst.